-- A. Retaliating against a person who has made a report or filed a complaint alleging unlawful discrimination/ harassment, or who has participated as a witness in a discrimination/harassment investigation. - B. Filing a malicious or knowingly false report or complaint of discrimination/harassment. - C. Disregarding, failing to investigate adequately, or delaying investigation of allegations of prohibited discrimination/harassment, when responsibility for reporting and/or investigating unlawful
+- A. Retaliating against a person who has made a report or filed a complaint alleging unlawful discrimination/ harassment, or who has participated as a witness in a discrimination/harassment investigation. - B. Filing a malicious or knowingly false report or complaint of discrimination/harassment. - C. Disregarding, failing to investigate adequately, or delaying investigation of allegations of prohibited discrimination/harassment, when responsibility for reporting and/or investigating unlawful abilities Act of 1990.

 The District Compliance Officer will supervise compliance with Federal and State regulations and address complaints in accordance with law and Policy 5517.02.
-The Board will provide proper notice of nondiscrimination for Title II, Title VI, and Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendment Act of 1972, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990.
+The Board will provide proper notice of nondiscrimination for Title II, Title VI, and Title VII of the Civil Rights Act of 1964, Title IX of the Education